-These statements are the Scriptural teachings that sit behind who we are and motivate how we live our lives.
+These statements are the Biblical teachings that sit behind who we are and motivate how we live our lives.

 Genesis 1 & 2; John 14:15-21; Colossians 1:15-20

-The Holy Spirit is the Third Person of the Trinity.
-He is the Spirit of God and Christ, filling, comforting, empowering and guiding those obedient to Jesus Christ.
-The Holy Spirit is the present and active person and power of Jesus that empowers God’s people to live into the mission of the kingdom of God.
+The Holy Spirit is the present and active Being and power of God that fills and comforts those obedient to Jesus Christ and empowers and guides God’s people to live into the mission of the Kingdom of God.

-The Scriptures, both Old and New Testaments, are inspired by God and are the Divine authority for all Christian faith and life.
+The Bible, both Old and New Testaments, are inspired by God and are the Divine authority for all Christian faith and life.

 The return of Jesus is to be eagerly anticipated.
-It gives Christians the courage to pray without ceasing, to work with energy, to expose falsehood, and to strive for justice and peace.
 Godly men and women hold a number of views concerning the return of Jesus Christ.
-These are matters of scriptural interpretation and so should not be used as a test of faith or fellowship.
+These are matters of scriptural interpretation and should not be used as a test of faith or fellowship.

 The Eternal State

-Those who are “in Christ” have already been raised with Christ and seated in the heavenly place where Christ is (Ephesians 2:1-10).
-Eternity is already under way and we are awaiting the time when Jesus will return to finish what He started and make all things new.
-Those who have trusted Jesus and died before His return will be raised back to life and given new bodies that are equipped for their eternal existence in this new creation Those who have rejected Jesus in this age will spend eternity apart from Him.
+Those who are “in Christ” have already been raised with Christ and are seated in the heavenly place where Christ is.
+Eternity is already under way, and we are awaiting the time when Jesus will return to finish what He started and make all things new.
+Those who have trusted Jesus and died before Christ’s return will be raised back to life and given new bodies that are equipped for their eternal existence in this new creation.
+Those who have rejected Jesus in this age will spend eternity apart from Him.

 I Corinthians 15:20-28; Hebrews 9:27-28; II Corinthians 5:1-10; Ephesians 2:1-10